-5. Authoritative Versions of HUD NOFAs.
-The version of these NOFAs as posted on Grants.gov are the official documents HUD uses to solicit applications.
+- 5. Authoritative Versions of HUD NOFAs.
+The version of these NOFAs as posted on Grants.gov are the official documents HUD uses to solicit applications. - 6.
+Exemptions.
+Parties that believe the requirements of the NOFA would impose a substantial burden on the exercise of their religion should seek an exemption under the Religious Freedom Restoration Act (RFRA).